wp-plugins/endomondowp/readme.txt

 * Google Group forum on WordPress page/post
 * Widget with last messages of group.

-= it's easy =
+= It's easy =

-To add gGroups on page/post add this shortcode [google-groups name="my-group-name"] To add widgets into sidebar - Go to Appearance -> Widgets -> Google Groups Widget
+* To add gGroups on page/post add this shortcode [google-groups name="my-group-name"]
+* To add widgets into sidebar - Go to Appearance -> Widgets -> Google Groups Widget

 == Installation ==